MikeyasGetnet/alx-low_level_programming/0x09-static_libraries/README.md

-this folder includes codes with static libraries
+this folder includ code with static libraries